AnanyaRahaman/LLMs_SQL_Understading/README.md

      ```

 6. **Modifying Order By Criteria** ("Order_by_Column")
-   - Adjusts sorting criteria to test the model's understanding of order significance.
+   - Adjusts Order By criteria to test the order significance.
    - **Example**:
      ```sql
      -- Original Query